Fred's Guide to Lawn Care Tools

 I would like to make it absolutely clear that this will not replace a lawn mower on anything but the smallest lawn and even then you would have to keep the grass fairly short as the decking attachment is useless on long grass.
 The reason for this is that the deck prevents the grass from clearing so for long grass use the strimmer without the deck.

 I have used this product over 2 seasons and am pretty impressed, it also uses the easily available and cheap A6481 spool.

 This is the most popular and best mains powered electric grass trimmer in the UK

 Alternative to Nylon Grass Trimmers

-Personally I don't like electric trimmers that cut with Nylon cord.
-I find that the cord is likely to become brittle over time and break, fail to self feed and can be hard to replace or find replacement cord.
+Many people have problems with Nylon cord line trimmers.
+The cords often break, fail to self feed or can be hard to replace or find replacement cord.

 This type of tool has been around a long time and is well tested.

 New Product - Smaller grass shear with Lithium Ion Battery!

 The Bosch ISIO can be converted from a grass shear to a small shrub trimmer in seconds and is surprisingly efficient.
 I also like the drop in charger base and metal tin that the tool comes in.